my-LinkedIn/continued-fraction/README.md

 # continued-fraction

-Port of a Continued Fraction Rust program to D
+Port of a Continued Fraction Rust from https://github.com/fatesc/continued-fraction program to D